The Best Clean, Natural & Non-Toxic Shampoo

 Silicones in hair care products may trick you into thinking your hair is silky and full of volume.
 The truth is that silicones clog hair follicles and coat each strand of hair, inhibiting your hair from getting needed moisture.

-Clean, natural and organic hair care products (free of sulfates and silicones) are the best way to keep your hair and scalp healthy.
+Clean, non-toxic hair care products (free of sulfates and silicones) are the best way to keep your hair and scalp healthy.
 Your hair won’t be stripped of the protective oils necessary to moisturize, nourish and repair.

 A few other ingredients to avoid in shampoo and hair care products: